MiguellDomingues/vape-finder-scraper/README.md

 ## How To Use

+Requires Node.js and Git
 ```
 # Clone this repository
 $ git clone https://github.com/MiguellDomingues/vape-finder-scraper

-# Go into the repository
+# Go into the repository dir
 $ cd vape-finder-scraper

 # Install dependencies